 Genetic testing, or DNA testing, is a type of medical test that points out changes in our genes, chromosomes, and proteins.
 Our parents pass the genes down to us by, and our kids typically inherit them from us.
 The outcome of genetic tests helps to confirm or rule out a suspected genetic condition .

 Moreover, genetic testing may also help to determine the probability of a person developing or passing to their offspring some genetic disorders.
-Junior Genetics specializes in conducting genetic tests and providing related services.
-Those in need the services can visit this leading genetic testing and child health center.

 Here are the benefits of genetic testing: